telerik/xaml-docs/controls/raddocking/features/document-host.md

 	![raddocking-features-document-host-4](images/raddocking-features-document-host-4.png)

-## Showing Arrows and DropDownMenuButton
+## Showing Arrows and DropDown Button

 When the number of Panes inside the __DocumentHost__ increases and there is not enough space available inside the tabstrip they begun to shrink.
 In order to see the whole Headers of the Panes you can use the __ScrollViewer.HorizontalScrollBarVisibility__ attached property of the __PaneGroup__ inside the __DocumentHost__.
 Arrows will be visualized on both sides of the tabstrip: